Undergraduate Programme

 Public Health Nutrition and Epidemiology (Practical)

-Specialization Electives – Food Technology
+Specialization B – Food Technology

 Dairy Technology